Specialty & Non-QM Construction Lenders in California

 If: Construction project is in a rural or agricultural zone

 Then: First try USDA Construction Loan (100% financing for eligible rural areas).
 If ineligible, most private/hard money lenders focus on urban/suburban infill only.
-Pacific Private Money and North Coast Financial (CA-only) may consider on case-by-case basis.
-Expect higher rates (11-14%) and lower LTV (55-65%) for rural properties due to marketability risk.
+A few CA-based hard money lenders may consider rural on case-by-case basis.
+Expect higher rates (11-14%) and lower LTV (55-65%) for rural properties.

 If: Borrower needs construction loan above $2.5M